utwente-fmt/dftcalc/README.md

 To build and run DFTCalc, you need some external libraries.
 Which ones exactly depends on which options you wish to use.
 Below we list the external libraries and tools required.
 In any operation you require CADP.
-Beyond that, you need either MRMC, IMRMC, IMCA, or Storm.
-For exact operation (the --exact switch), you need IMRMC and DFTRES.
+Beyond that, you need either MRMC, IMRMC, IMCA, Storm, or Modest.
+For exact operation (the --exact switch), you need DFTRES and IMRMC, Storm, or Modest.

 **CADP**
 See the [CADP website](http://www.inrialpes.fr/vasy/cadp/) on how to obtain a license and download the CADP toolkit.